algorithmixx/berry-frame/README.md

 With the availability of drivers for GPIO access in Javascript it became possible to combine hardware access, application logic and a web front end more elegantly than ever.
-Using the same language on client and server is another advantage.
+Using the same language on client and server is an extra advantage.

 Experts will understand that this approach is not suitable for extremely time-critical tasks, for hard realtime requirements and for cheap mass production (which even may use FPGAs these days ..).
-But it turns out that the overall performance and elegance of this approach is sufficient for building valuable real-world applications.
+But it turns out that the overall performance and elegance of this approach is often absolutely sufficient for building valuable real-world applications.

 ## Examples